wbreeze/wind_and_water/_posts/2021-03-25-Indemnification-clauses.md

   {% link /assets/images/2021/indemnity/money_bag.png %}
 )

 So what do you do if BIG_CORP decides you owe them?
-You hire a lawer.
+You hire a lawyer.
 Who pays?
 You.
 Who wins?
 Consider that BIG_CORP has a lot more resources to put to bear on the case, including better informed, better connected, and more experienced lawyers.